thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 - Training samples after augmentation : **107500**
 - Validation samples after augmentation : **4410**

-As seen above, the training set has an average of 2500 images per class, the amount to 107500.
-But the proportion between Training samples and validation sample is heavily skewed.
+As seen above, the training set has an average of 2500 images per class, the total images in the training set is (2500 * 43) = 107500.
+But the proportion between training samples and validation samples is heavily skewed.
 To balance the proportion of training and validation data, the `split_train_test()` function from `sklearn.model_selection` is used.
 ```python
 from sklearn.model_selection import train_test_split
 # Random state with an integer will produce the same results across different calls